marta-opalinska/Tactico/README.md

 # Getting Started

 An example [*PlatformIO*](https://platformio.org/) project containing the Tactico framework for Arduino Nano 33 BLE and NRF52840-DK can be found in the *examples* folder.
 The example code creates a haptic device providing haptic feedback for navigation while walking.
-In there, two feedback actions are created and played: "go-forward" and "go-forward-and-right". **I recommend briefly checking the example code before reading the rest of the documentation.** [[link]](https://github.com/marta-opalinska/Tactico/tree/main/examples)
+In there, two feedback actions are created and played: "go-forward" and "go-right". **I recommend briefly checking the example code before reading the rest of the documentation.** [[link]](https://github.com/marta-opalinska/Tactico/tree/main/examples)

 I also recommend installing PlatformIO!